Orbital maneuver: Gravity assist

 The "assist" is provided by the motion (orbital angular momentum) of the gravitating body as it pulls on the spacecraft.
-The technique was first proposed as a mid-course manoeuvre in 1961, and used by interplanetary probes from Mariner 10 onwards, including the two Voyager probes' notable fly-bys of Jupiter and Saturn.
+The technique was first proposed as a mid-course maneuver in 1961, and used by interplanetary probes from Mariner 10 onwards, including the two Voyager probes' notable fly-bys of Jupiter and Saturn.

 Transfer orbits

-Orbit insertion is a general term for a maneuver that is more than a small correction.
-It may be used for a maneuver to change a transfer orbit or an ascent orbit into a stable one, but also to change a stable orbit into a descent: descent orbit insertion.
-Also the term orbit injection is used, especially for changing a stable orbit into a transfer orbit, e.g. trans-lunar injection (TLI), trans-Mars injection (TMI) and trans-Earth injection (TEI).
+Orbit insertion maneuvers leave a spacecraft in a destination orbit.
+In contrast, orbit injection maneuvers occur when a spacecraft enters a transfer orbit, e.g. trans-lunar injection (TLI), trans-Mars injection (TMI) and trans-Earth injection (TEI).
+These are generally larger than small trajectory correction maneuvers.
+Insertion, injection and sometimes initiation are used to describe entry into a descent orbit, e.g. the Powered Descent Initiation maneuver used for Apollo lunar landings.

 Hohmann transfer

 In orbital mechanics, the Hohmann transfer orbit is an elliptical orbit used to transfer between two circular orbits of different altitudes, in the same plane.